 Gottstein Trust Fund, has added support through a new sponsorship of a place

 for a recent ANU forest science master’s degree graduate.

-Forest Growers has offered two fully funded places in the course to members
+Forestry Australia has offered two fully funded places in the course to young forestry industry members

 though the peak body’s Future Foresters Initiative.
 This will assist students and early-career professionals and/or

 Other people with an interesting in going onto the

 waitlist for a course cancellation should contact the Gottstein trust team.

 Registered participants are kept up to date with plans and the Trust is full steam ahead with course preparations - we hope the COVID vaccination program continues at top gear as booster shots may be needed by April 2022.